slopezpereyra/slopezpereyra.github.io/_posts/2024-07-16-TheLiberalIdeals.md

 from *The Wealth of Nations* with, say, the *Manuscripts of 1848*.
 From an ideological perspective, the similarities are unsurprising.
-It *should* be a triviality to identify Enlightened ideals with the primitive utopians— e.g. the likes of Étienne Cabet—as well as modern socialists.
+It *should* be a triviality to identify Enlightened ideals with the primitive utopians—e.g. the likes of Étienne Cabet—as well as modern socialists.
 The fact that this identification is not perceived, even by public intellectuals, is (pun intended) illuminating.

 But what was the liberal ideal?
 It is of course impossible to reduce a complex and rich tradition to a few sentences.
 Yet certain key features are common across its spectrum.
-These, are for instance, that freedom to exercise critical thought and creative activity, in solitude or in association with others, is fundamental.
+These are, for instance, that freedom to exercise critical thought and creative activity, in solitude or in association with others, is fundamental.
 That people ought to be educated enough so as to be capable of independence, and powerful enough